Thursday, 6 September 2007

 The study of objects outside of our galaxy is a branch of astronomy concerned with the formation and evolution of Galaxies; their morphology and classification; and the examination of active galaxies, and the groups and clusters of galaxies.
 The latter is important for the understanding of the large-scale structure of the cosmos.

-gravitational lens effect of the cluster of yellow galaxies near the middle of the photograph.
+This image shows several blue, loop-shaped objects that are multiple images of the same galaxy, duplicated by the gravitational lens effect of the cluster of yellow galaxies near the middle of the photograph.
 The lens is produced by the cluster's gravitational field that bends light to magnify and distort the image of a more distant object.

 Most galaxies are organized into distinct shapes that allow for classification schemes.
 They are commonly divided into spiral, elliptical and Irregular galaxies.[36]